Burning Man: Revellers begin to leave as boggy conditions improve

 Some 72,000 people had been stranded at the festival, but organisers say they are ready for a mass exodus from Monday morning, local time.

-Meanwhile, event organisers have confirmed that a man's death at the even on Friday was unrelated to the bad weather.
+They have also confirmed that a man's death at the event on Friday was unrelated to the bad weather.

 They said that emergency services were called to help the man, said to be about 40 years old, but he could not be resuscitated.
+The local sheriff's office earlier said it was investigating.

+Organisers also said they had postponed the event's traditional finale - the burning of an effigy - to Monday evening.

 The rainstorm that hit the Black Rock Desert near the end of last week is thought to have been the longest, heaviest rainfall since the festival began more than 30 years ago.